-Rudy Giuliani says he feels ‘very, very good’ as he heads to Georgia to surrender on RICO charges
+Rudy Giuliani calls his arrest ‘attack on the American people’ as he surrenders in Georgia on RICO charges

 “Whether you dislike or you like Donald Trump, let me give you a warning, they’re gonna come for you,” he added, echoing Mr Trump’s campaign lines.”

+The former Trump attorney surrendered at the Fulton County Jail on Wednesday afternoon, where his bail was set at $150,000.

-Mr Giuliani continued to defend the former president saying: “I don’t know how many times he has to be proven innocent and they have to be proven to be liars.”
+Mr Giuliani continued to defend the former president, saying: “I don’t know how many times he has to be proven innocent and they have to be proven to be liars.”

 Mr Giuliani has been hit with 13 charges over the criminal enterprise – the highest number of charges out of all codefendants other than Mr Trump who also faces 13 charges.